Aashishsharma/Learnings/Javascript/Functions.md

 ```
 4. **this** property
 when used inside a function this‘s value will change depending on
-1. how that function is defined
+1. how that function is defined (arrow, no arrow or constructor function)
+arrow has no this, constructor functions this works as normal java this, for no arrow, depends on how ot is invoked
 2. how it is invoked and
     1. Function invocation
     ```javascript